Brentwood Town Centre station: Structure and design

 Brentwood Town Centre station is the only station in the system that is built on a median, with the entire station footprint located directly above a roadway.
 The station is also designed to serve as a pedestrian overpass across Lougheed Highway, which required the station platforms to be high above the roadway and a publicly accessible mezzanine/concourse to be built below the platform level.
 Only two other Millennium Line stations have this feature, Gilmore and Lougheed Town Centre stations.

 The station is built using a combination of wood and steel, custom-designed to provide a curved appearance.
 The extensive use of glass for the outer wall makes the station glow at night.

 On May 11, 2002, Perkins and Will Canada, designers of the station, were honoured for their work with a Governor General's Medal in Architecture.

-In 2020, a $33-million program was announced which featured the rebuilding of the station's south entrance to improve accessibility and increase capacity in response to population growth in the area.
+In 2020, a $33-million program was announced, which featured the rebuilding of the station's south entrance to improve accessibility and increase capacity in response to population growth in the area.
 The staircases were to be enclosed in glass and supplemented by a new elevator.
-Construction began on June 20, 2022, with a scheduled completion set for 2024.
+Construction began on June 20, 2022, and the rebuilt south entrance with the new elevator opened on January 8, 2024, followed by two new escalators opening on March 24, 2025.